Medical expert of the article

 I. Trophic ulcer caused by chronic venous insufficiency against the background of:

-- postthrombophlebitic disease;
+- post-thrombophlebitic disease;

 - varicose veins;

-- congenital venous angiodysplasia, Klippel-Trenone syndrome.
+- congenital venous angiodysplasia, Klippel-Trenaunay syndrome.

 - against the background of macroangiopathies:

-- obliterating thromboangiitis (Buerger-Vinivarter disease),
+- thromboangiitis obliterans (Buerger-Winiwarter disease),

 - diabetic trophic ulcer;

-- hypertensive-ischemic trophic ulcer (Martorel's syndrome).
+- hypertensive-ischemic trophic ulcer (Martorell syndrome).

 III.
 Trophic ulcer caused by arteriovenous fistulas: